HPCE/hpce-2018-cw4/readme.md

 This is due at:

-    22:00, 10th Nov 2017
+    Mon Feb 18th 22:00

 This exercise looks at less regular types of computation, and looks at situations where you might have to re-organise the code in order to make it faster.
+You are not _required_ to apply GPU programming here, but it is strongly suggested to give it a go if you're on top of deadlines (it is good practise for CW5 and CW6).

 The overall application domain is a very simple [multi-layer perceptron network](https://en.wikipedia.org/wiki/Multilayer_perceptron).